QitaoZhao/ContextAware-PoseFormer/README.md

 ## Acknowledgment

-Our codes are largely based on [ContextPose](https://github.com/ShirleyMaxx/ContextPose-PyTorch-release) and [PoseFormer](https://github.com/zczcwh/PoseFormer).
-We follow [H36M-Toolbox](https://github.com/CHUNYUWANG/H36M-Toolbox) for data preparation.
+Our codes are primarily based on [ContextPose](https://github.com/ShirleyMaxx/ContextPose-PyTorch-release) and [PoseFormer](https://github.com/zczcwh/PoseFormer).
+We followed [H36M-Toolbox](https://github.com/CHUNYUWANG/H36M-Toolbox) to prepare the Human3.6M dataset and [P-STMO](https://github.com/paTRICK-swk/P-STMO?tab=readme-ov-file#mpi-inf-3dhp-1) for MPI-INF-3DHP.
 Many thanks to the authors!